nickuntitled/node-red-contrib-downloader/README.md

 ### In Thai Language

 You can follow installation manuals inside [my blog post](https://nickuntitled.com/2021/03/27/customize-node-red-module-for-yourself/).
-For usage, I will write later. :P
+For usage, [follow this](https://nickuntitled.com/2021/04/21/1st-customized-node-red-is-downloader/). :P